ClaytonJaksha/Lab7/README.md

 ## Debugging

 Debugging was primarily done by looking at the Nokia 1202 display and the stored register and expression values within CCS-6.0's debugging feature.
-I also used an oscilloscope to peer into the PWM signals coming from the microcontroller and from the motor driver chip.
-Also, for A functionality, ensured my old code from lab 5 still worked before continuing onward with the lab..
+By pausing the program during its runtime, I could peer into the values that the MSP430 was seeing from my inputs.
+The primary issue I faced was that the values would change constantly coming out of the IR sensors.
+To solve this I used a low-pass filter on my analog outputs from the sensors.
+This could also be accomplished by a moving-average filter in software, but I preferred the analog solution.

 ## Testing
 #### Testing Methodology